Nordkap Lodge History

 Beginning in 1940, the meetings were conducted in English rather than Norwegian.
 During the war years of 1940-1945, Nordkap worked hard for the cause of Norway during its occupation by the Germans.
 In 1944, the meetings were held in the basement of Kaleva Hall at Montville Place in Detroit.

-For approximately the last 30 years, monthly meetings have been held at the Swedish Club in Farmington Hills.
-Through the years, the lodge has sponsored countless dinners and dances; participated in numerous ethnic festivals and bazaars; arranged exhibits at museums, schools, and libraries; and supported many international and charitable organizations.
-It currently offers a very active college scholarship program, supported through various fund-raisers and the generosity of its members.
+For approximately the last 30-plus years, regular member gatherings have been held at the Swedish Club in Farmington Hills.
+Through the years, the lodge has sponsored countless dinners and dances; participated in numerous ethnic festivals and bazaars; arranged exhibits at museums, schools, and libraries; supported many international and charitable organizations; and presented classes in the Norwegian language.
+It has engaged members in a Norwegian book club, hosted nature hikes and cross-country skiing events, and currently offers a very active college scholarship program, supported through various fund-raisers and the generosity of its members.

 Nordkap Lodge began on August 10, 1929, when a group of about 35 Norwegians met at the Danish Brotherhood Hall in Detroit with a representative from the Sons of Norway in Minneapolis to organize a Detroit chapter.
 Those present were accepted as members, an election was held, a committee to draft bylaws chosen, and three names were presented as possible names for the new chapter: Roald, Nordkap, and Torghatten.
 As there was already a Roald Lodge in the Fifth District, the members decided to vote on the other two, and Nordkap won.